< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 [4.0] Discovering Molecules

-v2.0.0 / chapter 4 of 8 / 01 aug 22 / greg goebel
+v2.1.0 / chapter 4 of 8 / 01 jul 24 / greg goebel

-* Along with the understanding of atoms, 19th century chemists managed to decipher the structure of simple molecules, and developed the ability synthesize many molecules, sometimes on an industrial scale.
+* Along with the understanding of atoms, 19th century chemists managed to decipher the structure of simple molecules, and developed the ability to synthesize many molecules, sometimes on an industrial scale.
 Chemists would also take the first steps towards understanding the chemistry of life itself.

 Louis Pasteur